The Causal Effect of Video Streaming on DVD Sales: Evidence from a Natural Experiment

-Video streaming services recently become a revenue driver of the home entertainment industry.
-By contrast, revenue from physical media continuously declines.
-Content owners, such as movie studios, face the important question of whether streaming media cannibalize the sales of physical media and to what extent.
-We answer these questions by exploiting a natural experiment that occurred on October 1, 2015 when Epix switched its streaming partner from Netflix to Hulu.
-This event created an exogenous shock that reduced the streaming availability of Epix’s content because of the significant difference in the market shares of the two video streaming sites.
-This occurrence allowed us to investigate the causal effect of streaming services on physical DVD sales.
-Our difference-in-difference analyses show that the decline in the streaming availability of Epix’s content causes a 24.7% increase in their DVD sales in the three months after the event.
-Our results validate the industry’s concern that video streaming services displace physical DVD sales.
-In addition, we find that cannibalization between the two media is stronger for DVDs released more recently and for movies with better box office performances.
-This study contributes to the understanding of the competition between streaming media and physical media and provides important managerial implications for content owners in selecting appropriate movies for streaming.
+Video streaming has recently become a revenue driver in the home entertainment industry.
+Whether and how it affects the sales of physical media is unknown.
+We answer this question using a natural experiment that occurred on October 1, 2015 when content owner Epix switched its streaming partner from Netflix to Hulu.
+This event created an exogenous shock that significantly reduced the streaming availability of Epix’s content because of the difference in the market shares of the two streaming service providers at the time.
+This occurrence allows us to investigate the causal effect of streaming services on physical DVD sales.
+The difference-in-differences analysis shows that the decline in the streaming availability of Epix’s content caused an increase of 29.5% in their monthly DVD sales during the 15 months after the event.
+Our results validate the industry’s concern that video streaming services displace physical DVD sales, especially in the long term.

-Keywords: Video Streaming, Streaming Media, Physical Media, DVD Sales, Cannibalization, Natural Experiment, Difference-In-Differences, Motion Picture Industry
+Keywords: Video Streaming, Streaming Media, Physical Media, DVD Sales, Natural Experiment, Difference-In-Differences, Motion Picture Industry

 Suggested Citation: Suggested Citation